[Ukraine] Soviet raid on Grigorevka

 2. The Axis outnumber you on your right flank at the start of the game, and the three forward units are in strong defensive positions, which suggests attacking elsewhere.

-3. The Allies have two Destroyers at the start of the game.
+3. As Allies, you have two Destroyers at the start of the game.
 Two factors affecting their performance are visibility and location.

 Visibility: Because of the night visibility rules, the Axis units may have time to move out of range of the ship guns before daylight arrives.